wevm/viem/.changeset/brown-horses-design.md

 "viem": patch
 ---

-Add filter reinitialization logic for watchContractEvent and watchEvent
+Added filter reinitialization logic for `watchContractEvent` and `watchEvent` for when a filter has been uninstalled.